Hysperr/Neural-Network/README.md

 In short, the Node class provides the building blocks to build the NeuralNet class which allows users to create multiple feed-forward multilayered artificial neural networks with backpropagation.
 From there a linker class will join these such that we have another neural net object where each node is itself a neural net.

 ## Included Files
-* A Driver file, digit training, and tester file are provided as a base demonstration.
+* A driver file, digit training, and test file are provided as a base demonstration.
-* A configuration file provided to tweak your net characteristics.
+* A configuration file provided to tweak your neural net characteristics.

 ## Function Call Order